ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 Time permitting, lead your team through an exercise of designing a product.
 Start with a broad problem statement like "design a ticket machine" or "design a refrigerator".
 Make sure they keep the customer at the center, walk through who it's for and some common needs or problems it must address.

 Check that your team has created a channel under their group.
 Encourage them to have discussions here rather than a private chat so you can stay connected.
 Reinforce keeping files there as well.

+### Day 2

+#### tl;dr

+* Groups get their problem statements!
+Check in on how they feel - excited? disappointed? nervous?
+* [Empathize with users]() introduces the role of UX researcher and empathy mapping.
+Reiterate that this phase is about learning what the users need and their problems, rather than jumping to a solution.
+* Check in on how they are doing with the activities - just getting started, well underway?
+Any questions?
+Give an example of how user research has impacted your product or works.
+* NTs started on Git learning with the introduction to Git and the local workflow.
+Share about your experience learning Git.

+#### Details

+Each group received their problem statement today.
+It was posted in the General channel for the group in the morning.
+Your team may be at various phases of digesting the problem statement.
+Check-in with your team and get their read on whether or not they're excited.
+This is a chance to encourage a resilient and growth mindset if they were hoping for a different one.

+This kicks of the empathize design phase!
+The goal is to develop a deep, empathetic understanding of the user needs by observing, engaging and immersing.
+Reiterate that at this point it's not about finding the solution but figure out what you're going to solve for.
+NTs have started are started activities to uncover these needs and build an empathy maps.

+* Check-in on how it's going, how they divided the work, and encourage the use of OneNote if it's not already there.
+* If well underway, have the NTs talk through the empathy map and share the key pain points they've found.
+* Be on the look out for talk of the app they're going to build or particular features.
+Bring the discussion back to what they're learning about the user.

+NTs engineering focus today is on Git.
+Check-in on questions, share your experience with source control, Git, and re-encourage that it's a learned skill that takes practice.